Mitigating Dirty Frag (CVE-2026-43284) on Rocky Linux 8, 9, 10, and LTS Variants

 Status

-• No patched kernels are available for Dirty Frag as of 2026-05-07.
+- Patched kernels are available for all supported variants as of 2026-05-10.
 See the Patched Kernels table below.

-• The modprobe override blocks future loads only.
-CIQ lab testing confirmed that if esp4, esp6, or rxrpc is already resident in the running kernel with active consumers (an IPsec SA, AFS mount, etc.), rmmod fails because the kernel xfrm subsystem holds a refcount on the module for the lifetime of every active SA.
+esp4,esp6, orrxrpcis already resident in the running kernel with active consumers (an IPsec SA, AFS mount, etc.),rmmodfails because the kernel xfrm subsystem holds a refcount on the module for the lifetime of every active SA.
 The system stays exposed until that module is out of memory.
-See the Mitigation section for the two paths to clear it.
+See the Mitigation section for the two paths to clear it. - CIQ Bridge customers and CentOS 7.9 users are unaffected by the Dirty Frag exploit.

 Patched Kernels